jadedragon-mrm/mas-skeleton/README.md

 There are two run profiles:

-1. Run the multi agent system, showing up the city map in 2D.
+1. Run the multi agent system, showing up the map in 2D.
 1. Run the game settings builder.

 You can build your running scripts starting with those profiles.